stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

 The Thread Pointer is different for each thread.

- - The value stored in `r10` points to the Thread Control Block
+ - The value stored in `r10` points to the Initial Block

 ### Tread Control Block (TCB)

-The TCB is the head of the TLS data structure.
+Contains the data pointed to by the Thread Pointer.
 Each thread has a different TCB and DTV.
 The TCB consists of:

  - `pthread` - the `pthread` struct for the current thread, contains tid etc. Located by `TP - TCB size - Pthread size`